Popular Subject Areas

 10 - 12

 Students must enroll in one Intensive Spanish course during this 4-week summer session.
-The beginning Spanish course has 120 hours of instruction, whereas, the remaining language courses are 108.
 This program is open to students at the beginning, intermediate, high intermediate, and advanced Spanish proficiency level.

 Requests for sample syllabi can be made to the Argentina Program Manager.

 Enrollment in Spanish courses is determined by the results of a language placement exam administered by the Universidad de Belgrano.
 Please note that your performance on the placement exam may not reflect the number of semesters of language instruction you’ve already completed at your home university.
 We strongly suggest that students who are trying to place into any level of language beyond true beginning prepare for the language placement exam by reviewing previous coursework.

 The contact hour at the Universidad de Belgrano is 45 minutes.
 The ISA Cover Letter that will accompany your transcript upon completion of your program will reflect the adjusted U.S. 50-minute contact hour and updated transfer credit recommendations.
 Please discuss credit transfer with your home university prior to departure.

 The transcript from the Universidad de Belgrano will reflect contact hours for each course listed below.
 Please be in touch with your home university regarding credit transfer for this program.